 - Searchers are likely willing to learn more, as the content answers their search queries.

-Let’s illustrate the results of this tactic: Currently, the content on our blog alone generates over 340K organic visits every month.
-If we wanted to generate the same amount of traffic through paid ads, we would need to spend almost $540K every month.
+Let’s illustrate the results of this tactic: Currently, the content on our blog alone generates over 625K organic visits every month.
+If we wanted to generate the same amount of traffic through paid ads, we would need to spend around $831K every month.

 Tip 3.
 Experiment, measure, and scale what’s working

-As you may have noticed, at Ahrefs, we mainly stick to content marketing.
+At Ahrefs, we mainly stick to content marketing.
 But that doesn’t mean we don’t do other types of marketing.
-In fact, we experiment whenever there is a chance for us to learn something new or improve something that’s already a commonly used tactic.
+In fact, we experiment whenever there is a chance to learn something new or improve something that’s already a commonly used tactic.

 Here’s why it matters: